Voted Best Ultimate Cheat Sheet on Optimized LinkedIn Profile by our Happy Clients

 Freshen Your LinkedIn Profile with the Latest Updates

 In spring of 2013 LinkedIn integrated a Facebook-style ‘mention’ feature.
 Then in June of 2015, both Facebook and LinkedIn updated their “Integration API Policies.
 To offer members increases value, the LinkedIn platform changes its features from time to time, which may offer you additional ways to improve your profile.
-Be sure to sign up for my newsletter (located in the right side bar) to stay appraised of updates to gain the latest LinkedIn networking and marketing opportunities.
+Be sure to sign up for my newsletter (located in the right sidebar) to stay apprised of updates to gain the latest LinkedIn networking and marketing opportunities.

 Updating your LinkedIn Summary